Publications

 Berlin, Boston: JOVIS, Book.

-İngin defines her fundamental role as making visible the "invisible" dynamics of the city, understanding spatial, social, and economic infrastructures through direct work with local communities, and communicating these processes to institutions.
-She advocates for strengthening local visions through participatory meetings, small-scale interventions, and civil initiatives.
-However, she states that existing administrative structures, hierarchical relationships, and non-transparent decision-making mechanisms pose significant obstacles to participation.
+İngin defines her main role as making the “invisible” dynamics in the city visible, and understanding and rendering visible the spatial, social, and economic structures by working directly with local communities.
+She advocates strengthening local visions through participatory meetings, small-scale interventions, and civil initiatives.
+However, she states that existing administrative structures, hierarchical relationships, and non-transparent decision-making mechanisms constitute significant obstacles to participation.

-The interview concludes that a good planning model for Istanbul requires more than just plans; It concludes that governance should consist of forms of governance, inter-institutional relations, and transparent mechanisms that enable participation, and argues that urban decisions should be shaped through participatory action, feedback, and co-production.
+The interview concludes that a good planning model for Istanbul should consist not only of plans, but also of forms of governance, inter-institutional relations, and transparent mechanisms that make participation possible, and argues that urban decisions should be shaped through participatory action, feedback, and collective production.

 2013